filips123/PWAsForFirefox/docs/docs/help/faq.md

 ???+ note "Generic"

+    === "Windows"

+        1. Download the portable archive (binary tarball) for your preferred Firefox-based browser.
+        2. Extract the downloaded archive and copy files [to the runtime directory](../resources/installation-directories.md#runtime).
+        3. Inside that directory, symlink the main binary of your browser as `firefox.exe`.

+    === "Linux"

-    1. Download the "portable" archive (binary tarball) for your preferred Firefox-based browser.
+        1. Download the portable archive (binary tarball) for your preferred Firefox-based browser.
-    2. Extract downloaded archive and copy files [to the runtime directory](../resources/installation-directories.md#runtime).
+        2. Extract the downloaded archive and copy files [to the runtime directory](../resources/installation-directories.md#runtime).
-    3. Inside that directory, symlink the main binary of your browser as `firefox.exe`/`firefox`.
+        3. Inside that directory, symlink the main binary of your browser as `firefox`.

+    === "macOS"

+        1. Download the disk image for your preferred Firefox-based browser.
+        2. Extract the disk image and copy the app bundle [to the runtime directory](../resources/installation-directories.md#runtime).
+        3. Rename the app bundle in the runtime directory to `Firefox.app`.
+        4. Inside the `Firefox.app/Contents/MacOS` directory, symlink the main binary of your browser as `firefox`.

 ??? note "LibreWolf"